Laterality: In other mammals

 Domestic horses (Equus caballus) exhibit laterality in at least two areas of neural organization, i.e. sensory and motor.
 In thoroughbreds, the strength of motor laterality increases with age.
 Horses under 4 years old have a preference to initially use the right nostril during olfaction.
 Along with olfaction, French horses have an eye laterality when looking at novel objects.
 There is a correlation between their score on an emotional index and eye preference; horses with higher emotionality are more likely to look with their left eye.
 The less emotive French saddlebreds glance at novel objects using the right eye, however, this tendency is absent in the trotters, although the emotive index is the same for both breeds.
 Racehorses exhibit laterality in stride patterns as well.
 They use their preferred stride pattern at all times whether racing or not, unless they are forced to change it while turning, injured, or fatigued.

-In domestic dogs (Canis familiaris), there is a correlation between motor laterality and noise sensitivity - a lack of paw preference is associated with noise-related fearfulness.
-(Branson and Rogers, 2006) Fearfulness is an undesirable trait in guide dogs, therefore, testing for laterality can be a useful predictor of a successful guide dog.
+Fearfulness is an undesirable trait in guide dogs, therefore, testing for laterality can be a useful predictor of a successful guide dog.
 Knowing a guide dog's laterality can also be useful for training because the dog may be better at walking to the left or the right of their blind owner.

 Domestic cats (Felis catus) show an individual handedness when reaching for static food.
 In one study, 46% preferred to use the right paw, 44% the left, and 10% were ambi-lateral; 60% used one paw 100% of the time.
 There was no difference between male and female cats in the proportions of left and right paw preferences.
 In moving-target reaching tests, cats have a left-sided behavioural asymmetry.
 One study indicates that laterality in this species is strongly related to temperament.
 Furthermore, individuals with stronger paw preferences are rated as more confident, affectionate, active, and friendly.

 Chimpanzees show right-handedness in certain conditions.
 This is expressed at the population level for females, but not males.
 The complexity of the task has a dominant effect on handedness in chimps.

 Cattle use visual/brain lateralisation in their visual scanning of novel and familiar stimuli.
 Domestic cattle prefer to view novel stimuli with the left eye, (similar to horses, Australian magpies, chicks, toads and fish) but use the right eye for viewing familiar stimuli.

 Schreibers' long-fingered bat is lateralized at the population level and shows a left-hand bias for climbing or grasping.

-Some types of mastodon indicate laterality through the fossil remains having differing tusk lengths.